zenparsing/node-web-modules/README.md

 - Support for importing additional file types such as JSON or WASM.
 - The ability to dynamically update bindings for node built-ins.
 - Exposing the node API using a new set of built-in modules.
+- A way to control deep package imports.

 ### Non-goals